Policy 5900 — Academic Unit Reviews

 • v. additional material such as University and Faculty planning documents, academic calendars, or summaries of relevant student surveys (exit surveys, NSSE, CUSC, etc.) which may be provided by the department or the Office of the Provost and Vice-President, Academic and Research, for inclusion in the self-study

-4.2(b) The Library Self-Study
+4.2(b) The Libraries & Archives Self-Study

-The preparation of the self-study requires all members of the Library (including but not restricted to: full- and part-time librarians and archivists, library support staff, etc.) to engage in a frank but balanced consideration of both strengths and areas of improvement, and to examine strategies for future changes.
+The preparation of the self-study requires all members of the Libraries & Archives (including but not restricted to: full- and part-time librarians and archivists, library support staff, etc.) to engage in a frank but balanced consideration of both strengths and areas of improvement, and to examine strategies for future changes.
 It is also essential that the self-study take into consideration the larger institutional issues and the vision, mission, goals, and priorities of the University, as articulated in the University’s planning documents.

 The self-study report serves as a primary document for the review team.
 The most successful reviews are assisted by self-studies that are well organized, clearly written, and complete but concise.
 For the purposes of this Policy, the librarian members of the Library Council will elect from their ranks an individual whose responsibility will be to function in lieu of the normal Library Council Chair in all matters related to the organizing, oversight, and reporting requirements of this Policy.
-While the most successful reviews result from inclusive processes that involve the majority, if not all, of the members of the Library at each stage of the review, the quality of the self-study may be enhanced if a small steering group is responsible for its preparation and drafts are circulated to all members for comment.
+While the most successful reviews result from inclusive processes that involve the majority, if not all, of the members of the Libraries & Archives at each stage of the review, the quality of the self-study may be enhanced if a small steering group is responsible for its preparation and drafts are circulated to all members for comment.

 b) Current Status: Staffing, Administration, Financial Resources and Infrastructure